digitalocean-labs/terraform-vault-github-oidc/README.md

 The default incremental time-to-live for generated tokens, in seconds.
-Since most uses of [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) authenticate & retrieve secrets in one step during a CI pipeline, the default for this variable is set to **60 seconds**.
+Since most uses of [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) authenticate & retrieve secrets in one step during a CI pipeline, the default for this variable is set to **5 minutes**.

 If you wish to customize the TTL for all roles, modify this variable.
 You can also specify individual TTL requirements on individual roles that may have edge case needs for a different TTL.